yoctoproject/poky/documentation/migration-guides/migration-1.8.rst

 Kernel Build Changes
 --------------------

 The kernel build process was changed to place the source in a common shared work area and to place build artifacts separately in the source code tree.
 In theory, migration paths have been provided for most common usages in kernel recipes but this might not work in all cases.
 In particular, users need to ensure that ``${S}`` (source files) and ``${B}`` (build artifacts) are used correctly in functions such as :ref:`ref-tasks-configure` and :ref:`ref-tasks-install`.
-For kernel recipes that do not inherit from :ref:`kernel-yocto <ref-classes-kernel-yocto>` or include ``linux-yocto.inc``, you might wish to refer to the ``linux.inc`` file in the ``meta-oe`` layer for the kinds of changes you need to make.
-For reference, here is the :oe_git:`commit </meta-openembedded/commit/meta-oe/recipes-kernel/linux/linux.inc?id=fc7132ede27ac67669448d3d2845ce7d46c6a1ee>` where the ``linux.inc`` file in ``meta-oe`` was updated.
+For kernel recipes that do not inherit from :ref:`ref-classes-kernel-yocto` or include ``linux-yocto.inc``, you might wish to refer to the ``linux.inc`` file in the ``meta-oe`` layer for the kinds of changes you need to make.
+For reference, here is the
+:oe_git:`commit </meta-openembedded/commit/meta-oe/recipes-kernel/linux/linux.inc?id=fc7132ede27ac67669448d3d2845ce7d46c6a1ee>`
+where the ``linux.inc`` file in ``meta-oe`` was updated.